SilverfoxSystems/HyperCalc/README.md

-Prerequisite:
+Prerequisite for using this code:
 HyperLib must be installed from [Visual Studio Marketplace- Hyper]( https://marketplace.visualstudio.com/items?itemName=SilverfoxSystems0.Hyper).

-The compiled app is available here: [HyperCalc](http://i-z-i.top/Apps/HyperCalc/)
+The compiled app is available here (no installation required): [HyperCalc](http://i-z-i.top/Apps/HyperCalc/)